JustNETOrgani/borderlessSolnForPandemic/README.md

 ## Project Dependencies
-A running instance of Ethereum blockchain (Example: Ganache).
+A running instance of Ethereum blockchain (Example: Ganache) and Metamask
-Metamask

 ## Project setup
 ```